Money Calculator

 The optimal strategy: use all three, for different purposes

-The sophisticated approach isn't to pick one and use it for everything — it's to use each instrument for the specific purpose it's best suited for, within a coherent financial plan.
+The sophisticated approach is not to pick one instrument for all savings - it's to use each for the specific purpose it's best suited for, within a coherent financial plan.

 🔵

 Keep 3–6 months of expenses in FD.
-Use for goals 1–3 years away.
+Use for goals 1–3 years away with fixed deadlines.
 Instantly breakable unlike RD.
-Senior citizens benefit most from FD's higher rates (+0.5%).
+Senior citizens get +0.5% higher rates.

 🩵

-Use RD when you want forced savings discipline for a specific near-term goal — car down payment, vacation, appliance.
+Use RD when you want forced savings discipline for a specific short-term goal - car down payment, vacation, wedding contribution.
 The fixed monthly commitment prevents ad hoc spending.

 🟢

-Retirement corpus, children's education/marriage fund, building long-term wealth — all should be equity SIP.
-The compounding and tax efficiency over 10–30 years is irreplaceable.
+Retirement corpus, children's education, marriage fund - all should be equity SIP.
+The compounding and tax efficiency over 10–30 years is irreplaceable by any guaranteed instrument.

 Is SIP better than FD for a 3-year goal?

 For a strict 3-year goal where you cannot afford to lose capital, FD is safer and more appropriate than equity SIP.
-Equity SIP has delivered positive 3-year rolling returns about 80–85% of the time historically — which sounds good but means 15–20% of 3-year periods delivered negative or very low returns.
+Equity SIP has delivered positive 3-year rolling returns about 80–85% of the time historically - which sounds reassuring but means 15–20% of 3-year periods delivered negative or very low returns.
 If your goal is flexible (can be delayed 1–2 years if needed), equity SIP is fine.
-If it's a fixed deadline (wedding, home purchase), FD or debt mutual fund SIP is more reliable.
+If it's a fixed deadline - wedding, home purchase, school fees - FD or debt mutual fund SIP is more reliable for capital safety.

 Which gives higher returns - RD or FD at the same interest rate?

-FD gives higher maturity value at the same nominal interest rate when the comparison is made on equal total invested amount.
-Reason: In FD, the full lumpsum earns compound interest from Day 1 for the entire tenure.
-In RD, the first instalment earns interest for the full tenure, but subsequent instalments earn interest for progressively shorter periods.
+FD gives higher maturity value at the same nominal interest rate when the comparison is on equal total invested capital.
+In FD, the full lumpsum earns compound interest from Day 1 for the entire tenure.
+In RD, the first instalment earns interest for the full tenure, but subsequent instalments earn progressively less.
 The last instalment earns almost zero interest.
-Mathematically, FD interest = RD interest × (n+1)/2 approximately, where n is number of instalments.
+Mathematically, FD earns approximately (n+1)/2 × the interest that RD earns on the same total capital (where n = number of RD instalments).
 At 7% for 36 months, FD earns about 37% more total interest than RD on equivalent total capital.

 Is SIP in mutual funds safe?

-Equity SIP in mutual funds carries market risk — the value of your investment can go down in the short term.
+Equity SIP carries market risk - the value can fall in the short term.
 However, 'safe' depends on your time horizon.
-Over 10+ years, equity SIP has historically been safer than FD in terms of real returns (after inflation) — FD in a 30% tax bracket barely beats inflation, while SIP has delivered 6–8% real returns annually.
-For capital safety in absolute terms (no possibility of getting less than you invested), FD and RD are safer.
-For purchasing power safety (your money actually buying more goods in the future), SIP wins over long horizons.
+Over 10+ years, equity SIP has historically been safer than FD in terms of real returns: FD in a 30% bracket barely beats inflation (4.9% post-tax vs 5–6% inflation), while SIP has delivered 6–8% real returns annually.
+For absolute capital safety (guaranteed not to lose nominal value), FD and RD are safer.
+For purchasing power safety (money actually buying more goods in the future), SIP wins decisively over long horizons.

-Can I break RD or FD early?
+Can I break RD or FD before maturity?
 What happens?

-Both can be broken before maturity.
-RD: most banks allow premature closure with a penalty of 1–2% reduction in interest rate.
-You receive interest at the applicable rate for the period held, minus the penalty.
-You cannot make partial withdrawals — only full closure.
-FD: most banks allow premature closure with a similar 1% penalty on the applicable rate.
-Some tax-saving FDs (5-year) cannot be broken.
-For SIP in mutual funds (except ELSS): you can stop or redeem any time with no penalty after 1 year (STCG applies if under 1 year, LTCG after 1 year).
+Both can be broken early.
+RD: most banks allow premature closure with a 1–2% penalty on the interest rate.
+You receive interest at the applicable shorter-tenure rate minus the penalty.
+Partial withdrawals are not allowed - it's full closure only.
+FD: most banks allow premature closure with a 1% penalty on the applicable rate.
+Tax-saving 5-year FDs cannot be broken.
+For equity SIP in mutual funds (except ELSS): stop or redeem any time with no exit load after 1 year.
+STCG of 20% applies if sold within 1 year; LTCG of 12.5% (above ₹1.25L exemption) after 1 year.

 What is the minimum amount for RD, FD, and SIP?

 RD: Minimum ₹100/month at most banks.
-Post Office RD: ₹100/month with ₹10 multiples.
-Maximum: no cap.
-FD: Minimum ₹1,000 at most banks.
-Some banks (IndusInd, Yes Bank) allow ₹100.
-Maximum: no regulatory cap.
-SIP: Minimum ₹100/month (some funds), most start at ₹500/month.
-Many AMCs offer ₹100/month micro-SIP for new investors.
-Maximum: no cap.
-All three are accessible at very low amounts — the key is starting early, not starting large.
+Post Office RD: ₹100/month in ₹10 multiples.
+No maximum.
+FD: Minimum ₹1,000 at most banks; some private banks allow ₹100.
+No regulatory maximum.
+SIP: Minimum ₹100/month at some AMCs, most starting at ₹500/month.
+Many AMCs offer ₹100 micro-SIP for first-time investors.
+No maximum.
+All three are accessible at very small amounts.
+The compound effect is most powerful the earlier you start - starting with ₹500/month at age 25 dramatically outperforms ₹5,000/month starting at 45.

-How is RD different from a recurring savings account?
+How is RD different from a recurring savings account or sweep-in FD?

-Why do financial advisors universally recommend SIP over FD for long-term goals?
+Why do financial advisors recommend SIP over FD for long-term goals?

-Four interconnected reasons: (1) Returns: Equity SIP has historically delivered 12–15% CAGR vs 6–8% from FD.
-Over 20 years, this compounds to 5–8× more wealth.
-(2) Inflation: At 6% inflation and 30% tax, FD barely preserves purchasing power.
+Four compounding reasons: (1) Returns - Equity SIP has historically delivered 12–15% CAGR vs 6–8% for FD.
+Over 20 years, ₹10,000/month in SIP at 12% creates ₹99.9L vs ₹52.5L in FD - nearly double.
+(2) Inflation - At 6% inflation and 30% tax slab, FD barely preserves purchasing power (real return near zero or negative).
 SIP's equity exposure historically delivers 5–7% real returns.
-(3) Tax: LTCG at 12.5% (with ₹1.25L annual exemption) vs income slab of up to 30% on FD interest — SIP is significantly more tax-efficient.
-(4) Scale: The power of compounding on higher rates is exponential — 12% vs 7% over 20 years isn't 1.7× better, it's 3× better due to compounding.
-The caveat: these advantages require staying invested through 30–40% market crashes, which many investors fail to do.
+(3) Tax - LTCG at 12.5% with ₹1.25L annual exemption vs slab rate up to 30% on FD interest every year - the tax drag on FD is enormous over 20 years.
+(4) Compounding leverage - the difference between 7% and 12% isn't 1.7× over 20 years, it's 3× due to exponential compounding.
+The essential caveat: these advantages require staying invested through market crashes of 30–50%, which is psychologically difficult but mathematically essential.